yingding/angular2Tutorial/README.md

 * <code>tsc --init</code>
 * Using <code>tsc -w</code> to start tsc build with watch flag

+## TypeScript compiler and native JavaScript libs
-## Allow TypeScript compiler recognize JavaScript files with d.ts files
+* TypeScript compiler needs description files x.d.ts to recognize native JavaScript files.
-* For angular2/core a typings.json file is needed to define d.ts files for angular2 js libs.
+* For the tsc to recognize '@angular/core', a typings.json file is needed to define d.ts files for angular2 js libs.

+# 2. How to start?
+This sections shows how can you start this demo-app after you have cloned this repo.

+## A Quick Start
+* Installing all node_modules with <code>npm install</code>
+* Installing TypeScript description files according to typings.json with <code>npm run typings install</code> ,after this the tsc can recognize Angular2 js lib